 The University awards the associate of science degree to those who successfully complete requirements as set forth for the program desired.
 Candidates for the associate degree must complete an application for graduation through the academic departments and pay the required graduation fee.
-At least 20 hours of general The University awards the associate of science degree to those who successfully complete requirements as set forth for the program desired.
-Candidates for the associate degree must complete an application for graduation through the academic departments and pay the required graduation fee.
 At least 20 hours of general education core are required of students pursuing an associate degree.
 At least 25% of the coursework leading to an associate degree must be completed in residence (at Norfolk State University).
 Associate degree candidates must meet core competencies required of all NSU undergraduate students.